willdurand/demo-pretty-printer/README.md

 # demo-pretty-printer

-This is a demo for a blog post about pretty printers I wrote on [my blog](https://williamdurand.fr).
+This is a demo for [a blog post about pretty printers][blog-post] I wrote on [my blog][my-blog].

+:warning: the Wadler's algorithm is fully implemented but the language-specific layers are only partially implemented, i.e. not all JS or XML syntaxes are supported.
+This is a _demo_ project, not something you should be using in production.

 ## Quick start